The Civil Society Platform on the ESA Commitment

 Who We Are?

 We are a network of various Eastern and Southern African based civil society organisations who are actively involved in the promotion of a successful implementation process of the ESA Commitment on supporting sexuality education and sexual and reproductive health services for adolescents and young people.
 We set up this network in 2015.
-We have also appointed AIDS Accountability International (AAI) to be a co-ordination partner for the network.
+AIDS Accountability International (AAI) was previously a co-ordination partner for the network until 2017, but since early 2017 has played a member role.

 What is Our Long-term Objective?